at our Open Days

 Dr Jill Shepherd joined the School of Biosciences in 2018.
-Jill studied Biology at the University of Georgia (USA), where she developed interests in cell biology and biomedical ethics.
+She studied Biology at the University of Georgia (USA), where she developed interests in cell biology and biomedical ethics.
 Jill joined the University of Sheffield Centre for Stem Cell Biology in 2006 to undertake a PhD with Professor Harry Moore.
-Jill has held post-doctoral research positions at the University of Sheffield Medical School Department of Neuroscience and The University of Queensland Institute for Molecular Bioscience (Brisbane).
+She has held post-doctoral research positions at the University of Sheffield Medical School Department of Neuroscience and The University of Queensland Institute for Molecular Bioscience (Brisbane).

 Jill’s PhD and post-doctoral research focussed on applying transcriptomics techniques to interrogate pluripotency and differentiation within the context of in vitro stem cell systems and disease models.
 Along with colleagues at the Australian Institute for Bioengineering and Nanotechnology, Jill was a founding developer of the Stemformatics portal, an ongoing collaboration between computational biologists and stem cell scientists aimed at increasing the accessibility and use of public stem cell ‘-omics’ datasets to explore novel research questions.